freeCodeCamp/freeCodeCamp/guide/english/java/garbage-collection/index.md

          Integer n = new Integer();
          n = null;			                    //the Integer object is no longer accessible
 ```
-* Cyclic dependencies are not counted as reference so if Object X has reference of Object Y and Object Y has reference of Object X and they don’t have any other live reference then both Objects X and Y will be eligible for Garbage Collection.
+* Cyclic dependencies are not counted as a reference so if Object X has a reference of Object Y and Object Y has a reference of Object X and they don’t have any other live reference then both Objects X and Y will be eligible for Garbage Collection.
 * An object is also eligible for garbage collection when its reference variable is re-assigned and that object no longer has any other reference to it.
 Look at the code snippet below:
 ```java
 Integer i1 = new Integer(10); //new Integer object created